javedali99/instagram-posts-downloader/README.md

 # Instagram Posts Downloader

-The Instagram Posts Downloader is a Python script that allows you to easily download all posts, including images and videos, from any Instagram profile.
+The `insta_posts_downloader` is a Python script that allows you to easily download all posts, including images and videos, from any Instagram profile.
 Whether you want to backup your own Instagram content or save posts from your favorite influencers or friends, this script provides a convenient solution.

 The main purpose of this script is to simplify the process of downloading Instagram posts in bulk.
 Instead of manually saving each post one by one, you can use this script to automate the download process and save time.
 This can be particularly useful in various scenarios, such as: